minima-global/minidocs/docs/about/mainnetstatus.md

 Our presale is an opportunity to purchase Minima ahead of coin distribution and will start on 14th February 2023 at 10am GMT.

-The ONLY official website for the presale is https://presale.minima.global/. **PLEASE BE VIGILANT FOR SCAM WEBSITES.**
+The ONLY official website for the presale is https://presale.minima.global/ or https://livepresale.minima.global/. **PLEASE BE VIGILANT FOR SCAM WEBSITES.**

 For information about our Presale, please see the [Presale](/docs/about/presale) page.